 The Tibetan Buddhist tradition offers a myriad of forms for transforming the ordinary mind into dynamic, awakened mind.
 Some, like mantra, mudra, and mandala, do not seem to have an equivalent in the West and may provide a unique and powerful learning opportunity for Western students.

 In this brief, introductory course we will discuss one of these three: mandala—an especially potent catalyst for personal transformation.
 Reflecting both fundamental openness and optimal realization, the mandala is a timeless, comprehensive model of the structures underlying reality; it encompasses everything from a single cell to the entire cosmos.

-In this course we will touch on several aspects of mandala including how Tarthang Tulku’s organizations are structured as a mandala, the traditional explanations of Buddha fields, and the mandala of our own, individual being with its chakras and subtle energy body.
+In this class, we will touch on several aspects of mandala including how Tarthang Tulku’s organizations are structured as a mandala, the traditional explanations of Buddha-fields, and the mandala of our own, individual being with its chakras and subtle energy body.

-This self-study course consists of five units, distributed weekly, containing a video seminar plus supplemental materials.
+This self-study course consists of five units, containing a video seminar plus supplemental materials.